ForFightHub/Music-Bot-Discord/README.md

 ## Follow me & see other repositories.
 - Thanks for your reading 🖐
 - Thanks hamid hungry for his codes.
-That help me lot!
-[His GitHub](https://https://discord.gg/8hhwBy8K9m)
+Code is not copy, But that help me lot!
+[His GitHub](https://github.com/Di3colearn)